John Johnson Sr.

-John Johnson Sr. (September 12, 1770 – July 30, 1824) was a Maryland attorney and judge, and the fourth Chancellor of Maryland, from 1821 to 1824.
+John Johnson Sr. (September 12, 1770 – July 30, 1824) was an American attorney and judge who was the fourth Chancellor of Maryland from 1821 to 1824.

 Early life

 Johnson was born in Annapolis, Maryland, on September 12, 1770.
-He was the son of Anne and Robert Johnson, who was said to have been a revolutionary officer.
-This cannot be positively ascertained.
+He was the son of Anne and Robert Johnson, who was said to have been a revolutionary officer, though this cannot be positively ascertained.
 The incidents of Johnson's early life "seem to be lost in obscurity".

 Career

 He settled in Annapolis and there practiced his profession.
 He was appointed Attorney-General of Maryland on October 18, 1806, to succeed John Thomson Mason, his predecessors in that office having also included Luther Martin and William Pinkney.
 Chief Justice Roger B. Taney, in his Autobiography, mentions John Johnson along with Luther Martin, Philip Barton Key, John Thomson Mason, Arthur Scharff, James Winchester as a leader of the bar when he went to Annapolis to study law in the first decade of the last century.
 In other places he speaks of him with honor.

 He was Attorney-General March 25, 1811, when he was appointed Judge of the Maryland Court of Appeals to fill a vacancy caused by the death of Judge Gantt.
 Johnson held this position for ten years, where he authored many well-regarded opinions.
 He was a Presidential Elector in 1816.